bungernut/lab_iotstack/README.md

   LocalForward 3000 localhost:3000
   LocalForward 8086 localhost:8086
 ```
-where XYZ is the alias for the ssh command, set it to `lab` or whatever you want to remember. `server-ip` is the ssh address, typically a IPV4 or domain-name if you have one assigned, `username` is your ssh user.
+where `XYZ` is the alias for the ssh command, set it to `lab` or whatever you want to remember. `server-ip` is the ssh address, typically a IPV4 or domain-name if you have one assigned, `username` is your ssh user.
 The ports are:
 9000 - [Portainer](https://www.portainer.io/): manages the docker stack
 1880 - [NodeRed](https://nodered.org/): Event based programmer similar to LabView
 3000 - [Grafana](https://grafana.com/): Displays data in databases in realtimeish
 8086 - [InfluxDB](https://www.influxdata.com/): Timeseries database NodeRed will write to and Grafana will display.
 You can add other ports if you want to also run a Jupyter-Notebook, VNC, etc, on the server.
+Login to the server from the client with `ssh XYZ`.

 # Customizing
 There are a few things you may want to customize before building the stack: